njilefack/DevSecOps/SonarQube/README.md

 #### **Step 3: Expose Sonarqube With Ngrok**

 `Ngrok` exposes with a via a unique url that overides use of `localhost:9000`.
-This `localhost:9000` may not resolve to sonarqube application causing the pipeline to fail. `Ngrok` creates a `hostname/domain name` that maps to `Slocalhost:9000`
+This `localhost:9000` may not resolve to sonarqube server/application causing the pipeline to fail. `Ngrok` creates a `hostname/domain name` that maps to `Slocalhost:9000`

 - Once `Ngrok` account is created, navigate to Dashboard.
 ![Ngrok dashboard](./images/ngrok-dasboard.png)